-HRM's Truck Route By-law (T-400) was enacted in 1998 to replace former City of Halifax Ordinance 155 and former City of Dartmouth By-law T-800, both respecting the regulation of heavy truck traffic on municipal roadways.
-The by-law is intended to restrict through traffic by heavy trucks to specific roadways such as major collectors, arterials and freeways, which are more suited for use by these types of vehicles and to minimize the number of, and disturbance by, heavy trucks using non-truck route roadways.
+HRM's Truck Route By-Law (T-400) was enacted in 1998 to replace former City of Halifax Ordinance 155 and former City of Dartmouth By-Law T-800, both respecting the regulation of heavy truck traffic on municipal roadways.
+Halifax's truck routes were approved by City Council in November of 1972 and have been in effect since 1973, approximately 40 years.
+The by-law is intended to restrict through traffic by heavy trucks to specific roadways which are more suited for use by these types of vehicles and to minimize the disturbance by heavy trucks using non-truck route roadways while still allowing trucks to access non-truck route roadways in order to make local deliveries.